fluffybunnies/lol-dash/README.md

 ## To Do
 - Style buttons
 - Only refresh dashboard if there are changes
-	- The issue is that it is closing any open modal
-	- Other solution is to propogate modal all the way up to Home
 - Improve modal styling
 	- The fixed size and inner scrolling are bad UI